-The LSAISO (LSA Isolated) process experiences high CPU usage on a computer that is running Windows 10 or Windows Server 2016.
+The LSAISO (LSA Isolated) process experiences high CPU usage on a computer that is running Windows 10, Windows Server 2016 or Windows Server Version 1709.

-In Windows 10, the LSAISO process runs as an Isolated User Mode (IUM) process in a new security environment that is known as Virtual Secure Mode (VSM).
+In Windows, the LSAISO process runs as an Isolated User Mode (IUM) process in a new security environment that is known as Virtual Secure Mode (VSM).

 Applications and drivers that try to load a DLL into an IUM process, inject a thread, or deliver a user-mode APC may destabilize the entire system.
 This destabilization can include the high LSAISO CPU scenario that is mentioned in the "Symptoms" section.

 To resolve this problem, use one of the following methods.